Organic Indian Tea: Authentic Indian tea, from Kerala to Darjeeling

-Tea-growing in India is a recent phenomenon, having been introduced under the British Empire in the 19th century.
-Today, India is the world's largest tea producer after China.
-From the craggy gardens of Darjeeling to the lowland plantations of Assam, every cup of Indian tea tells a story of terroir that is an invitation to travel.
+Tea cultivation in India is a relatively recent development, having been introduced during the British Empire in the 19th century, during the period of British colonial rule.
+Today, the country is the second-largest tea producer, just behind China.
+From the steep gardens of Darjeeling to the lowland plantations of Assam and the Dooars, through the Blue Mountains of the Nilgiris, every cup of Indian tea is an invitation to journey through a wide variety of terroirs, each producing teas with a unique character.

 Sort